nus-cs2103-AY2324S1/ip/docs/README.md

 # Cristiano Ronaldo Task Manager 🤖

-Cristiano is a graphical user interface (GUI) desktop app that helps you track your upcoming tasks.
+Penaldo is a graphical user interface (GUI) desktop app that helps you track your upcoming tasks.
 To start using Cristiano, you can:

 - Download the `.jar` file under `Releases`,
 - Navigate to the directory in terminal,